Baharis/ChARd/README.md

 In either case it requires Python version 3.8+ with libraries `numpy`, `pandas`, `matplotlib` installed.
 See also [LICENSE](LICENSE) file.

-# Usage as command line tool
+# Usage as a command line tool
 In order to plot a chard plot, you need an input file, which needs to be either a "raw" csv with three unnamed columns standing for a, b, c in this exact order (see [examples/raw.csv](examples/raw.csv))